The Bankrate promise

 - It costs money: As with any home loan, there may be closing costs or other fees and expenses associated with the refinancing process.

 - You may not break even: If you leave the home shortly afterward, you lose the money spent refinancing.
 It’s important to consider how long you really plan to remain in a home, and to calculate the breakeven point, in order to make the closing costs of a refi worthwhile.

 What to do if you can’t refinance

 You can attempt to sell your home on the market and persuade the lender to accept whatever price it fetches, even if it is less than the balance you owe on the mortgage.
 This is called a short sale, and cannot be done without lender approval.
-This can take many months and requires lots of paperwork.

-A short sale may be suitable if the only other option is waiting for the bank to foreclose on your home.
+Short sales can take many months and require lots of paperwork.
+But they may be suitable if the only other option is waiting for the bank to foreclose on your home.